nRF24/CircuitPython_nRF24L01/docs/examples.rst

 .. versionadded:: 2.0.0

-This example simply scans the entire RF frquency (2.4 GHz to 2.525 GHz) and outputs a vertical graph of how many signals (per :py:attr:`~circuitpython_nrf24l01.rf24.RF24.channel`) were detected.
+This example simply scans the entire RF frequency (2.4 GHz to 2.525 GHz) and outputs a vertical graph of how many signals (per :py:attr:`~circuitpython_nrf24l01.rf24.RF24.channel`) were detected.
 This example can be used to find a frequency with the least ambient interference from other